-The Sub-Fund may also invest in below investment grade and unrated debt securities.
+The Sub-Fund may also invest in below investment grade and unrated debt the volatility level stated in the investment objective and the realised volatility may be greater than intended.

 Allocations may vary significantly and the Sub-Fund may be concentrated in, or have net long or net short exposure to, certain markets, sectors or currencies from time to time.